superhawk610/multicast/README.md

     node .

+Alternatively, you may install multicast as a binary and run from there

+    npm install -g
+    multicast

 Head over to `http://YOUR_LOCAL_IP:3944/` in your browser to get started, then simply follow the [Usage](#usage) guide to get off the ground.

 ### Firewall Settings